 Athletics- At Ranger College, athletics play an important part in rounding out college life for men and women students.
-Students participate in men's and women's basketball, women's softball, women's volleyball, men's baseball, men's and women's rodeo, men's and women's soccer, men and women's cross country and men's golf.
+Students participate in men's and women's basketball, women's softball, women's volleyball, men's baseball, men's and women's rodeo, men's and women's soccer, men's and women's cross country, and men's and women's golf.

-POLICIES AND REGULATIONS CAMPUS SECURITY
+POLICIES AND REGULATIONS

+CAMPUS SECURITY

-The Ranger College Campus Security Office is housed in the Hideout Building (across from Ranger Hall).
+The Ranger College Campus Security Office is housed in the Golemon Library (across from Ranger soccer field).
 While Ranger College cannot guarantee total protection to its students any more than the police can protect all citizens, Campus Security personnel are employed to enhance the well-being and security of all institutional property and the safety of students and employees.
 Officers are sworn to uphold the College ordinances and the laws of the State of Texas.
 Ranger College also maintains quality cooperation with the Ranger Police Department and Eastland County Sheriff's Department.

 It is the responsibility of each student to maintain the security of the lock system on campus and to lock rooms when they are out, as well as when they are in.
-Any defect in a lock system should be reported to the Vice President of Student Services.
+Any defect in a lock system should be reported to the Dean of Students.
 The mobile phone number for Campus Security is (254) 631-9097.